-All great civilizations have conducted trade with silver and gold (until the societies declined).
-A distinguished professor at the University of California at Berkeley re-discovered why gold has always played a central monetary role, and why the rare metal has never been a ‘consumption good.’
+Throughout history, gold has been the primary basis of money (credit) in international trade.
+In recent years, China and Russia have been aggressively adding gold to their foreign exchange reserves.
+A professor at the University of California at Berkeley re-discovered why gold has always played a central monetary role, and why the rare metal has never been a “consumption good.”

 Various factors can cause commodity prices to get out of line with gold.
-At times, supplies of products are scarce; at other times, some commodities are extremely abundant.** Weather, wars, catastrophes, and government interference affect market pricing.
-But prices for the commodities re-adjust quickly, and fall back into line with their constant relationships to gold.
+Supplies of products are sometimes scarce.
+At other times, supplies are abundant.** Weather, wars, catastrophes, and government interference affect market pricing.
+However, prices for the commodities re-adjust quickly, and fall back into line with their constant relationships with gold.

-This rare coin was found buried near the wall of an ancient storage room for grain.
-Gold is timeless money; its value is accepted everywhere and in every era.
-If gold in any form were buried at the bottom of the sea, anyone could dig it up thousands of years later and easily trade the treasure.
+Archæology confirms the timeless nature of gold money.
+The rare coin on the left was found buried near the wall of an ancient storage room for grain.
+If gold in any form were buried at the bottom of the sea, one could dig it up 1,000s of years later and easily trade the treasure.

-The acceptance of the intrinsic monetary value of gold and silver is universal.
-But today, people everywhere receive coins made of copper, nickel, and tin in their change.
-There is an ancient monetary law now associated with Copernicus and a British financier named Sir Thomas Gresham that reveals why this is so.
-“Gresham’s Law” explains why silver and gold coins have disappeared from circulation around the world.
+In every era, and in every nation, people have recognized the intrinsic monetary value of gold and silver.
+Yet today, only coins made of base metals (copper, nickel, tin) circulate throughout the world.
+An ancient Monetary Law now associated with Polish scientist, Nicolaus Copernicus, and a British financier named Sir Thomas Gresham reveals why this is so.
+“Gresham’s Law” explains why gold and silver coins have disappeared from circulation.

 THE ANCIENT LAW OF MONEY: